isomerpages/govtech-stp/_atp-hong-kong/00a-atp-requirements-and-process.md

   <tr>
     <td style="font-size:16px;"><b>Pre-Departure COVID-19 PCR Test</b> </td>
     <td style="font-size:16px;"><ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore, at one of the <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore, at one of the <a href="http://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
       <ol style="margin-top:0px; list-style-type:lower-roman;">
         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Visitor’s name, date of birth, and passport number (as indicated in his/her passport)</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">A negative COVID-19 PCR test result;</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Date and time when the COVID-19 PCR test was taken; and</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Name of the testing institution where the test was taken</li>
       </ol>
+<i>Note: Children aged 12 or younger in that calendar year are not required to undergo a COVID-19 PCR test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore.</i>
       </li>
      </ol>
     </td>